Young people with their bikes on a square in Burkina Faso

 Worker in a cotton ginning plant in Ouagadougou

-In some regions, the security situation and climate change are making an already precarious food situation very much worse.
-As a result of climate change, extreme weather events such as heatwaves, droughts and heavy rains are becoming more frequent, resulting in degraded soils and poorer harvests.
-Rural communities in particular, who are generally engaged in subsistence farming, are losing their livelihoods.
-The difficult security situation has also meant that fields cannot be worked and that cities have been cut off from food supply.
-The United Nations estimates that about 3.5 million people in Burkina Faso have been left without reliable access to food.
+The security situation and climate change are dramatically exacerbating the already precarious food situation in some regions.
+Extreme weather, such as heat, drought and heavy rain, is becoming more frequent as a result of climate change, leading to degraded soils and poorer harvests.
+People in rural communities in particular, most of them subsistence farmers, are losing their livelihoods.
+The difficult security situation has also meant that fields cannot be worked and that cities have been cut off from food supplies.
+The United Nations estimates that about 2.3 million people in Burkina Faso have been left without reliable access to food.

 German development cooperation with Burkina Faso

-Germany is one of Burkina Faso’s top five bilateral donors.
-It has been implementing projects in the country since the 1960s and is valued as a reliable, trusted partner.
-Cooperation activities are currently being carried out at the community level and are focused on assisting people as directly as possible.
+Germany is one of Burkina Faso’s top five bilateral donors, having been actively engaged in projects in the country since the 1960s, and is valued as a reliable, trusted partner.
+Cooperation activities are currently being carried out at the community level and because of the political situation the focus is on assisting people as directly as possible.

-Government negotiations between the two countries last took place in September 2020; Germany committed funds amounting to 71.45 million euros to Burkina Faso.
+The last government negotiations between the two countries took place in September 2020; at that time Germany committed funds amounting to 71.45 million euros.
 Of that amount, 21.7 million euros was earmarked for projects under the Special Initiative “Transformation of Agricultural and Food Systems”.
-In 2022, Germany made a commitment in written form of 26 million euros for Financial Cooperation.
-In view of the instability in the country, commitments planned for Technical Cooperation were postponed until 2023.
-The next government negotiations are scheduled for 2024.
+In 2022 and 2023, a total of 43.2 million euros for Technical Cooperation and Financial Cooperation was committed in writing.
+In 2024 as well, only government consultations are envisaged and commitments will be made afterwards in writing.

 Development cooperation between Germany and Burkina Faso focuses on the following three core areas:

-Burkina Faso is a focus country of the BMZ's transitional development assistance; measures are integrated into activities in the core areas.
+Transitional development assistance measures are embedded in the core areas.
 Together with the United Nations World Food Programme (WFP), the BMZ developed the Sahel Resilience Initiative to bring about lasting improvements in the food and income situations of people in Burkina Faso, Niger, Mali, Mauritania and Chad.
-The support ranges from providing food for school meals to rehabilitating agricultural land.
+The assistance provided under the initiative includes support for restoring agricultural land and ensuring that schools are supplied with food.

-The BMZ is also engaged in promoting children's and young people's rights in Burkina Faso.
+The BMZ is also engaged in promoting children’s and young people’s rights in Burkina Faso.
 The aim is to protect socially disadvantaged children and young people against the worst forms of child labour, child trafficking and gender-based violence.
-By setting up school networks, community-based social services and education and training programmes, the aim is to help improve their future prospects.
-Awareness-raising programmes are to help reduce the number of unwanted early pregnancies.
+By building and expanding school networks, community-based social services and education and training programmes, their future prospects are to be improved.
+Awareness-raising programmes are intended to help reduce the number of unwanted early pregnancies.

 Market scene in Burkina Faso: sale of tomatoes